provos/parallax-maker/README.md

 ```

 > [!NOTE]
 > If you want to make changes to the styles, you need to set up `node` and run `npm run build` to rebuild the tailwind css file.
+This requires installing `tailwindcss` via `npm install -D tailwindcss`.

 > [!IMPORTANT]
 > To use Stable Diffusion 3 Medium, you will need to install the current versio of diffusers from github.